 Risks associated with warehousing & how to deal with them

 It starts with identifying the risks through inspection and by consulting the workers.
 Then, the hazards should be eliminated and controlled.
 But accidents and working around hazards are still inevitable.
 This is why people’s exposure to the hazard should be limited as much as possible.
 Proper training should be provided to ensure proper lifting is achieved and falling objects don’t happen.

 Warehouse environments are complex and dynamic.
 As a result, identifying the risks and hazards could be really challenging.
 Formulating and implementing the control measures is another challenge for engineers, workers and managers to overcome.

 We have to map all the possible workflows and scenarios in the warehouse especially during peak operations.
 More objects and more movements introduce more risks (especially collisions) in the workplace.
 In addition, these risks often evolve and increase in number as the business grows or as changes in operations are introduced.

-To make risk management and accident prevention easier, ShockWatch now has modern fleet management and accident prevention solutions specifically designed for warehouse environments.
 Our fleet management solutions ensure OH&S compliance and monitor equipment operation to proactively prevent downtimes and accidents.
-On the other hand, our accident prevention solutions focus on alert and warning systems so accidents between forklift trucks and pedestrians (or forklift vs forklift) will be avoided.
+On the other hand, our accident prevention solutions focus on alert and warning systems.
+So, accidents between forklift trucks and pedestrians (or forklift vs forklift) will be avoided.

-Contact us today and let’s discuss how to effectively deal with the risks associated with warehousing by tapping into our technological solutions.
+Contact us today and let’s discuss how to effectively deal with warehouse risks by tapping into technological solutions.